-PTO, Vacation, Sick Leave: What’s the Difference?
+PTO Benefits, Vacation, Sick Leave: What’s the Difference?

-Taking a break from work is crucial to employees’ mental health and productivity.
+PTO benefits are crucial to employees’ mental health and productivity.
 However, balancing business needs with employees being out of office can be a challenge for some companies—especially on top of staying compliant with federal, state, and local laws.

 When designing a time off plan, companies must decide whether to implement separate sick leave and vacation policies, or combine them into a PTO policy.